azmozaffari/StableDiffusion/README.md

 ## How to run?
 pip install -r requirements. txt

-Go to the DreamBooth page download the code and train the model with the desired item images.
+Go to the DreamBooth page download the code and follow the instructions to train the model with the desired item images and given prompt.

-Copy the model folder to the main root folder of the project.
+Copy the trained model folder to the root folder of the project.

 Use the Config.yaml file to adjust the hyperparameters to reproduce the images in a way that you like.